 You must select this check box before you can specify an access rule and use the Allow and Block buttons.
-When this check box is cleared, all devices are allowed to connect, even if a device is in the blocked list.
+When the Turn on Access Control check box is cleared, all devices are allowed to connect, even if a device is in the list of blocked devices.

-- 6. Select an access rule: - Allow all new devices to connect.
-With this setting, a new device can access your network.
-You don't need to enter the its MAC address.
-This is the default setting.
-We recommend that you leave this radio button selected. - Block all new devices from connecting.
-With this setting, a new device cannot access your router's Internet connection, but can still access your router's local network.
-Before a device accesses your router's Internet connection, you must enter its MAC address for an Ethernet connection and its MAC address for a WiFi connection in the allowed list.
+- 7. Select an access rule for new devices: - Allow all new devices to connect: With this setting, if you add a new device, it can access the network.
+You do not need to enter its MAC address on this page.
+We recommend that you leave this radio button selected. - Block all new devices from connecting: With this setting, if you add a new device, before it can access the network, you must enter its MAC address for an Ethernet connection and its MAC address for a WiFi connection in the allowed list.
+For more information, see Manage the allowed devices on the network ACL on page 52.

 The access rule does not affect previously blocked or allowed devices.
-It applies only to devices joining your network in the future after you apply these settings.
+It applies only to devices joining the network in the future after you apply these settings.